8 Provisions and contingent liabilities

 Contingent liabilities for regulatory and competition law proceedings

-With regard to the contingent liabilities reported in the 2019 consolidated financial statements in connection with antitrust proceedings, Swisscom is of the opinion that an outflow of resources is unlikely and, as before, has therefore not recognised any provisions for this in the consolidated financial statements as at 30 June 2020.
+With regard to the contingent liabilities reported in the 2022 consolidated financial statements in connection with regulatory and antitrust proceedings, Swisscom is of the opinion that an outflow of resources is unlikely and, as before, has therefore not recognised any provisions for this in the consolidated financial statements as at 30 June 2023.